shinydevelopment/SimulatorStatusMagic/README.md

 The best idea is to check [the source code](https://github.com/shinydevelopment/SimulatorStatusMagic/blob/master/SDStatusBarManager/SDStatusBarManager.m) which should get you started with how it works :)

 ## Updating for new versions of iOS

 There's a general pattern for updating this project to support a new version of iOS, although this could change if Apple changes something in the future.

 ### Prepare the new files.

-1. Copy the previous releases's `SDStatusBarOverriderPostXX_Y.{h,m}` files, and update them to the new version.
+1. Copy the previous release's `SDStatusBarOverriderPostXX_Y.{h,m}` files, and update them to the new version.
 2. Update SDStatusBarManager.m to refer to the new overrider if detecting the new operating system version.

 ### Find the updated structs in the runtime headers.